How to optimize images for web A stepbystep guide

 At the beginning I found these rules a bit daunting.
 However as time went on I came to view them as a helpful guide for creating images that not only meet standards but also resonate with a diverse range of viewers.

-Also Read This: Discover How to Generate AI Images for Free with This Simple Tool
+Also Read This: How to Scale Images in AutoCAD for Perfect Proportions

 Preparing Your Photos for Upload